hadinajem52/NumberTiles/fibonacci-fusion/README.md

-# Fibonacci Fusion
+# 2048 Expansion - 6x6 Grid Edition

-Fibonacci Fusion is an engaging puzzle game that challenges players to merge Fibonacci numbers in a fun and interactive way.
-The game combines strategy and quick thinking, making it suitable for players of all ages.
+A challenging puzzle game based on the classic 2048, but with a larger 6x6 grid and an extended goal of 8192.
+This expansion makes the game more strategic and provides a longer-lasting challenge.

 ## Table of Contents